mjmlio/mjml/doc/getting_started.md

 #### Section gutter

-To add consistent spacing around and between columns, set a `gutter` on `mj-section`.
+To add consistent spacing between columns, set a `gutter` on `mj-section`.
 The gutter is declared on the section and applies to all of its columns.

 ```html
 <mjml>